Duchy of Luxembourg

 In 1443, the duchy passed to Duke Philip the Good of Burgundy of the French House of Valois, and, in 1477, by marriage to Archduke Maximilian I of Austria of the House of Habsburg.
-The Seventeen Provinces of the former Burgundian Netherlands were formed into an integral union by Holy Roman Emperor Charles V in the Pragmatic Sanction of 1549.
+The Seventeen Provinces of the former Burgundian Netherlands were formed into an integral union by Charles V, Holy Roman Emperor in the Pragmatic Sanction of 1549.
 In 1795, French revolutionaries ended this situation.

 Pre-Duchy

-The first known reference to the territory was made by Julius Caesar in his Commentaries on the Gallic War.
+The first known reference to the territory was made by Julius Caesar in his Commentarii de Bello Gallico.
 The historical region of Luxembourg belonged to the Roman province of Belgica Prima.
 After the invasion of the Germanic tribes from the East, Luxembourg became part of the Frankish Empire.
 By the 843 Treaty of Verdun, it became part of the Lotharingian province of Middle Francia.
 According to the Treaty of Ribemont in 880, it had finally fallen to East Francia.

 Modern historians explain the etymology of the word Luxembourg as coming from the word Letze, meaning fortification, which might have referred to either the remains of a Roman watchtower or a primitive refuge of the Early Middle Ages.